palourde/uchiwa-docs/content/guides/search-queries.md

 ## Regular Expressions
-Javascript's *RegExp* object is used to retrieve the matches, thus the following special characters are available to use exclusively in the values of a query.
+Javascript's *RegExp* object is used to retrieve the matches, thus the following special characters are available to use exclusively with `field:value` queries.

 `.` - Matches any single character.
 For example, `dc:a.stria` matches the datacenter **austria**.